-You should have a 2.1 Honours degree or equivalent qualification (for example, GPA 3.0 or above) in any subject.
+2.1 Honours degree or non-UK equivalent in any subject.

 Months of entry